 These fey creatures often take one of two forms, either a beautiful but very sad young woman dressed in the plain garb of mourning, or old and decrepit women.
 In either case they are known for their wail, which is always sorrowful but can be absolutely terrifying.

 Banshees are spirits associated with death and grief.
 They are known to haunt ruins and old burial mounds, where they keen about the loss of life and destruction that has occurred there.
-Some believe that, when sighted in other locations, there presence is a harbinger of approaching tragedy and doom.
+Some believe that, when sighted in other locations, their presence is a harbinger of approaching tragedy and doom.

 Attributes: Agility d6 Smarts d4, Spirit d8, Strength d6, Vigor d8